 The Rod Library will host the second annual mini comic book convention.
 Activities will include panels, arts and crafts, games, trivia, artists, vendors, costume contests and more.
 Whether you are new to comics or an expert, you are bound to find something that interests you.
 More information is available on the Rod Library website or our Facebook event page.
 Open to the public, free of charge; all ages welcome.

 TEDxUNI: Charting Destiny will launch conversations and inspire positive growth for individuals, for institutions and for our culture.
 Ten speakers and performers, including a Purple Heart recipient, a Mayo Clinic physician/author, community designers and entrepreneurs, educators, Ceder Valley youth and others will each contribute a unique angle on the vital TEDxUNI message: each of us has the power to overcome our challenges, shape our own destiny and improve our world.
 In addition, TEDxUNI will host XFest, a high-energy, experiential festival, along with concurrent campus/community viewing parties as TEDxUNI is streamed to the world live.

-The Eighth Annual Graduate Symposium on April 1 will showcase the research and creative work of graduate students.
+The Eighth Annual Graduate Symposium will showcase the research and creative work of graduate students.
 Included will be poster presentations, oral presentations, and creative performances which will be judged by graduate faculty.